ReComposer/hello-world/README.md

 # hello-world
-Your coding skills are weak, old man.
+Your coding powers are weak, old man.